adbar/simplemma/README.rst

 Credits
 -------

-The current version basically acts as a wrapper for `lemmatization lists <https://github.com/michmech/lemmatization-lists>`_ by Michal Měchura (Open Database License).
+The current version basically acts as a wrapper for lemmatization lists:

+- `Lemmatization lists <https://github.com/michmech/lemmatization-lists>`_ by Michal Měchura (Open Database License).
+- `Wikinflection corpus <https://github.com/lenakmeth/Wikinflection-Corpus>`_ by Eleni Metheniti (CC BY 4.0 License).

 This rule-based approach based on flexion and lemmatizations dictionaries is to this day an approach used in popular libraries such as `spacy <https://spacy.io/usage/adding-languages#lemmatizer>`_.

 Contributions